 Some of these rights can be delayed in certain rare cases, where the police have reason to believe that an investigation may be adversely affected if someone is aware of that person’s arrest.
 This sometimes arises in serious drug cases, where the police have reason to think that evidence may be destroyed if others become aware of that person’s arrest or the nature of an ongoing investigation.

 If you are under the age of 18, an appropriate adult must be present during police questioning.
 The person can be a family member, social worker or friend over the age of 18.

-It’s essential that you seek the drug legal advice of your solicitor to ensure the best possible result for your case.
+It’s essential that you seek the legal drug possession advice of your solicitor to ensure the best possible result for your case.

 If you have been arrested and found in possession of a controlled substance, then you should seek legal assistance, particularly if you have been given a court date.
 All cases are different and require their own individual process.
 Possession of a controlled substance is a serious offence and should not be taken lightly.

 What is the charge for possession of a controlled substance under UK law?